Hunting Down White Dwarf--Main Sequence Binaries Using Multi-Wavelength Observations: Results and Discussion

-We find that the masses of the WDs (where we could estimate it) are distributed in the range $\sim$0.2 to 1.2 $M_\odot$ (\autoref{wd_mass}) and $\log\ g$ values are between 6.6 to 9.5.
+We find that the masses of the WDs (where we could estimate) are distributed in the range $\sim$0.2 to 1.3 $M_\odot$ (\autoref{wd_mass}) and $\log\ g$ values are between 6.5 to 9.5.
 The individual masses of these candidate WDs are listed in \autoref{tab:source_table}.
-Interestingly, we find 14 WD candidates with masses $\le0.4\,M_\odot$.
+Interestingly, we find 5 WD candidates with masses $\le0.3\, M_\odot$.
 Such low-mass WDs are not expected to form via isolated single stellar evolution.
-Instead, it is expected that these low-mass WDs form through mass transfer from the WD's progenitor during its RGB phase via RLOF \citep[][]{Istrate_2016,li_2019, Brown2022, ambreesh2022}.
-Such low-mass WDs are often called extremely low-mass (ELM) WDs.
+Instead, it is expected that these low-mass WDs form through mass transfer from the WD's progenitor during its RGB phase via RLOF or via CE evolution, known as ELM-WDs \citep[][]{istrate_2014_a,istrate_2014_b,nandez_2015,li_2019, Brown2022, ambreesh2022}.
 Previous spectroscopic surveys such as the SDSS magnitude-limited sample \citep[][]{Rebassa_2010_wd_sdssVII, Rebassa2012a_wd_sdssXIV, Rebassa2013a} contain only a few such low-mass WDs with MS stars as their companion.
 These are hard to detect due to their low-mass companions and low luminosity.
-Only in a recent study, \citet{Rebassa2021} catalog contains a group of ELM-WDs with MS companions. \cite{Rebassa2021} found almost $31\%$ of their samples as ELM-WD with MS companions and we find $21\%$ of them in our sample.
-These different fractions of ELM-WD with MS companions might lead to a better understanding of single and binary stellar evolution models and constraint the formation channels for ELM-WDs.
+About $31\%$ of the more recent catalog from RM21 contains potential ELM-WDs with MS companions.
+Though many ELM-WD+MS candidates have been recently detected \citep[][]{Jadhav_2019, Jadhav_2023, Subramaniam_2020, Khurana_2023}{}{}, their formation channels need better understanding and we encourage detailed population studies in this regard.